 The SDP based ALTC qualification of media descriptions is firstly only required at the SIP-based call control level.
 H.248 gateway control signalling for ALTC support does not necessarily require such kind of SDP tagging due to alternative solutions concerning media plane IP resource reservations.

-7.1 Solution options: basic H.248 context models and H.248 media descriptor elements
+7.1 Solution options: basic H.248 Context models and H.248 Media Descriptor elements

-The illustrations take the example of a dual media call with audio and video over RTP, inclusive RTCP control flows.
+The illustrations take the example of a dual media call with audio and video over RTP, inclusive of RTCP control flows.

-7.1.1 H.248 ALTC context model "M1": reservation of two H.248 contexts
+7.1.1 H.248 ALTC Context model "M1": reservation of two H.248 Contexts

-Figure 2 illustrates how such a model could look like.
+Figure 2 illustrates such a model.
 Termination TX serves the bearer traffic towards UE_X and is out of consideration in this Supplement.
 The bearer traffic for the preferred IP connection is assigned to Termination TY,P. Both Terminations (TX and TY,P) are created in Context Cz1.
 The alternate IP connection is assigned to Termination TY,A, which is created in a separate Context Cz2.

-Figure 2 – H.248 ALTC context model "M1": reservation of two H.248 contexts
+Figure 2 – H.248 ALTC Context model "M1": reservation of two H.248 Contexts

 When the final IP connection option is negotiated, when either